Undergraduate Biomedical Sciences Student

 🔬 Research Experience

-My research experience comes from the experiments I run and the protocols I build as part of my undergraduate thesis.
+My research experience comes from the experiments I run and the protocols I build as part of my undergraduate thesis, as well as my volunteering as Research Assistant.